radiumone-engage/r1-engage-unity/README.md

 ##a.
 Development

-While Unity development is possible using Windows OS, if you expect to deliver an iOS-compatible application final output to iOS requires Apple's Xcode development tool (Mac OS version 10.7 or newer).
+While Unity development is possible using Windows OS, if you expect to deliver an iOS-compatible application final output to iOS requires Apple's Xcode 6.x (or newer) development tool (Mac OS version 10.8 or newer).

 ##b.
 Using the Plugin in Unity Games